Deepening the Understanding of Double Robustness Geometrically: Geometric understanding by information geometry

-These corollaries highlight the role of the geometry of the nuisance tangent spaces in determining the existence of DR estimators.
+These corollaries highlight the role of the geometry of the tangent spaces of contour sets in determining the existence of DR estimators.
+In \citet{amari1997information}, nuisance tangent spaces play an important role for the geometry of estimating functions, whereas in this paper, tangent spaces of contour sets, which are subspaces of nuisance tangent spaces, play the same and essential role for the geometry of DR estimating functions.
 In particular, they show that certain ``nice'' geometric properties, such as m-flatness and m-curvature freeness, are sufficient for the existence of DR estimators.

 The information geometric perspective developed in this section provides a deeper understanding of the global structure of the statistical model and the properties of DR estimators.
-By studying the behavior of estimating functions and nuisance tangent spaces under parallel transport, we gain new insights into the geometric nature of double robustness.
+By studying the behavior of adaptive estimating functions and tangent spaces of contour sets under parallel transport, we gain new insights into the geometric nature of DR.